drscotthawley/ml-audio-start/README.md

 ## Autobiographical Sketches / Recommendations
 Many of us took very different *interdisciplinary* paths, learning from a hodgepodge information, in order complement our existing strengths and fill in gaps in our knowledge.
 Here are some stories.

-*(Suggestion: try to make submissions conclude with a section on "what you would say to new students.")*
+*(For submissions: Either link to elsewhere on the web, or add a file to the repo via PR.
+Try to make submissions conclude with a section on what you would say to new students.)*

 * How `__[your name here]__` got started
 * `__[another person]'s__` story